 These lenses also include a Focus Preset feature.
 Set the Focus Preset to a specific distance and when your shooting needs require that specific distance, simply turn the white spring-loaded knurled playback ring on the end of the lens.
 The Focus Preset switch settings include an audible focus confirmation setting.

-The Canon EF 200-400mm f/4 L IS USM Lens' manual focus ring is nicely sized, should be nicely damped, should have a very nice rate of adjustment and should be very smooth with no play.
+The Canon EF 200-400mm f/4 L IS USM Lens' manual focus ring is nicely sized, is very nicely damped, has a very nice rate of adjustment (224° of rotation) and also as expected, is very smooth with no play.
+Video shooters should take notice that the subject size remains very stable while focusing this lens.
+Long focus pulls can be made without your subjects growing or shrinking other than going into or out of a smooth blur.

 New on the 2010 and later-announced super telephoto L lenses is the third focusing mode: "PF" or Power Focusing.